WHOOP DEE DOO AT WINDMULLER PARK

-Big and colorful sets, pop culture references and a near endless supply of whimsy define Whoop Dee Doo performances.
-Past performances have included a Mount Rushmore staring contest, a spider orchestra, and a rapping dracula.
+Big colorful sets, collaboration, and a near endless supply of fun kid spin on historical and folkloric performance define Whoop Dee Doo’s shows.
+Past performances have included a Mount Rushmore staring contest, a spider orchestra, and a teenage break dancing grim reaper.
 Whoop Dee Doo will bring more of this same creative ingenuity to Woodside!

 PARADE Co-Founders, Nancy Kleaver and Paddy Johnson, who live on opposite sides of the sprawling park and playground located at 39th Road between 52nd and 54th Streets in Woodside, were inspired to launch a public art project there after years of enjoying the park and witnessing all the creative ways their neighbors also make use of the space.
 Says Kleaver, “Because folks use Woodside Park as their local arts center we thought inviting all kinds of local groups to perform in a Whoop Dee Doo production would be a wildly creative and unifying project for the community.
 We’re looking forward to celebrating the beautiful diversity that exists here in Woodside.”

-This will be the first time Whoop Dee Doo, which has been commissioned to create similar variety shows at such renowned New York institutions as The Highline, MoMA, and Knockdown Center, will bring their project to a public park.
+This will be the first time Whoop Dee Doo, which has been commissioned to create similar variety shows at such renowned institutions as The Highline, SFMoMA, and Knockdown Center, will bring their project to a public park in Queens.
 The prospect was attractive to them, bringing exciting opportunities to reach more diverse audiences, but also new creative challenges.
-Say Jaimie Warren, “Whoop Dee Doo is ecstatic to work with the cultural groups that use the park. and cannot wait to see the magic unfold as we collaborate with eight insanely talented local teens!”
+Says Jaimie Warren, “Whoop Dee Doo is ecstatic to work with the cultural groups that use the park and cannot wait to see the magic unfold as we collaborate with eight insanely talented local teens!

 Says, Johnson, “I fully anticipate a show that puts forth the craziest version of Woodside we’ve ever seen.
 I don’t know what that means, exactly, but I imagine it will involve a lot of cardboard, paper mache, and laughter.”